Strange18/Flask-Basic/README.md

 # Flask-Basic

 This repo contains the basic implementation of Flask.
-The code in this repo connects with the [Elephant SQL](https://www.elephantsql.com/) which is a hosted Postgres server.
+The code in this repo connects with the [Elephant SQL](https://www.elephantsql.com/) a hosted Postgres server.

 First, create a virtual environment.